benbjohnson/litestream.io/content/reference/config.md

   If you do not set a snapshot interval then a new snapshot will be created whenever retention is performed.
 Retention occurs every 24 hours by default.

-- `validation-interval`—When specified, Litestream will automatically restore and validate that the data on the replica matches the local copy.
-Disabled by default.
-Enabling this will significantly increase the cost of running Litestream as S3 services charge for downloads.

 - `sync-interval`—Frequency in which frames are pushed to the replica.
 Defaults to `1s`.
 Increasing frequency can increase cloud storage costs significantly.